theshaun/txmt-intellij/README.md

 ### Installation

-Somply download `IntelliJTextMateHandler.zip` somewhere safe and run it.
+Simply download `IntelliJTextMateHandler.zip` somewhere safe and run it.
 You may need to write click on the app for it to run (not signed).

 ### Source code & Contributing

-See this app's source code in `IntelliJTextMateHandler.applescript`.
+See this app's source code in `IntelliJTextMateHandler.scpt`.
 This is just an AppleScript app with some tweaks to open txmt:// url's

-Send changes to `IntelliJTextMateHandler.applescript`, not the app itself
+Send changes to `IntelliJTextMateHandler.scpt`, not the app itself.